 Babies can also cuddle skin to skin with mom in a side lying position.
 Lay with your lower arm extended forward, creating a protected space for your baby below your arm and near your breast for easy breastfeeding.

 Snuggle your baby this way as often as possible, especially during the first weeks home from the hospital.
 Partners can also hold the baby skin to skin.
-This type of cuddling will help as your baby continues to learn to breastfeed.

 What it is

 All babies are born with extra red blood cells.
 After birth, the extra red blood cells break down and release a substance called bilirubin in the baby's blood.
 When there is too much bilirubin in the blood, the baby becomes jaundiced and her skin looks yellow.
 Jaundice also causes your baby to be sleepy and she may not feed well.
 Your baby gets rid of bilirubin in her stools.
 When your baby is feeding well, she will have frequent stools that will remove bilirubin from her system.